RandhirGawai/Gen-AI-Data-Engineering-Repo/GenAI/langchain_document_processing.markdown

     return {"messages": [AIMessage(content=response.content)]}
 ```

+✅ **Use case**: Multi-step LLM reasoning inside pipelines.
+⚠️ **Pitfall**: If reducer isn’t defined → messages overwrite instead of append.

-### 9.7 Tool Binding
+# 9.7 Tool Binding
-Binds external functions as tools for LLMs to call.
+## What it is
+Allows you to bind external functions (tools) to an LLM so it can call them.
+Like giving the agent “superpowers.”

+### Example
 ```python
 from langchain.tools import tool

 @tool
 def get_weather(city: str):
-    return f"The weather in {city} is sunny." agent = agent.bind_tools([get_weather])
+    return f"The weather in {city} is sunny."

+agent = agent.bind_tools([get_weather])
 ```

+✅ **Use case**: Weather, DB queries, file access, APIs.
+⚠️ **Pitfall**: Tools must validate inputs; LLM may hallucinate tool calls.

-### 9.8 Tool Calls from LLM
+# 9.8 Tool Calls from LLM
-LLM decides to call tools, and nodes handle execution and state updates.

-**Example Workflow**:
-- LLM outputs intent (e.g., call `get_weather` with `city="Delhi"`).
+## What it is
+LLM can decide to call a tool → execution → state update.
+This is ReAct in practice: Reason → Act → Observe → Repeat.

+### Example Flow
+- User: “What’s the weather in Delhi?”
+- LLM: → Intent: `get_weather(city="Delhi")`
-- Node invokes tool and updates state with results.
+- Node executes → updates state with "The weather in Delhi is sunny."
+- LLM produces final answer.

+✅ **Use case**: Agents that dynamically decide when to use tools.
+⚠️ **Pitfall**: Need a controller to catch invalid tool calls.

-### 9.9 Router
+# 9.9 Router
+## What it is
-Directs flow to nodes based on conditions.
+A decision node that routes flow to different subgraphs/nodes based on conditions.
+Think of it as an if/else switch.

+### Example
 ```python
 from langgraph.graph import StateGraph

 graph = StateGraph()

 def route(state):
     if "math" in state["query"]:
         return "math_node"
     else:
         return "chat_node"

 graph.add_router("router_node", route)
 ```

+✅ **Use case**: Direct math queries to a calculator, casual queries to chat LLM.
+⚠️ **Pitfall**: Conditions must be robust; else queries may get misrouted.

-### 9.10 Conditional Edges
+# 9.10 Conditional Edges
+## What it is
-Routes from one node to another based on conditions.
+A more granular way to route from one node to another using conditions.

+### Example
 ```python
 graph.add_conditional_edges(
     "router_node",